jdcloudcom/en/documentation/Video-Service/Media-Processing-Service/API-Reference/Video-Transcoding-API/User-Signature-Authentication.md

 8. CanonicalizedHeaders represents the arrangement in the dictionary order of HTTP header with prefix x-jss

-9. CanonicalizedResource represents OSS resource that users wants to access, of which Date and CanonicalizedResource can’t be null; if the Date time in the request is more than 15 minutes apart from the OSS server, OSS server will reject this service, and return an HTTP 403 error.
+9. CanonicalizedResource represents OSS resource that users want to access, of which Date and CanonicalizedResource can’t be null; if the Date time in the request is more than 15 minutes apart from the OSS server, OSS server will reject this service, and return an HTTP 403 error.

 ## Methods of Constructing CanonicalizedHeaders
 All HTTP Headers prefixed x-jss- are called CanonicalizedHeaders.
 Its construction methods are as follows: